qemu/qemu/docs/devel/multi-process.rst

 table.
 Each entry in this table consists of a file descriptor and size that the emulation process can ``mmap()`` to directly access guest memory, similar to ``vhost_user_set_mem_table()``.
-Note guest memory must be backed by file descriptors, such as when QEMU is given the *-mem-path* command line option.
+Note guest memory must be backed by shared file-backed memory, for example, using *-object memory-backend-file,share=on* and setting that memory backend as RAM for the machine.

 IOMMU operations
 ^^^^^^^^^^^^^^^^